sara-nl/clouddocs/general-start.markdown

 ## Starting your virtual machine

-This template is a description of a virtual machine.
-Now you can create a virtual machine.
+A `template` is a description of a virtual machine.
+The `template` we have been editing in this guide is now ready to create a virtual machine from it.

-Go to the _Virtual Machines_ section.
-This displays an overview of all running machines.
-If this is your first virtual machine, this list is empty.
+Go to the _Virtual Machines_ section of the UI.
+This displays an overview of all running VMs.
+If this is your first virtual machine, this list will be empty.

-Start your first virtual machine using the following steps:
+Start your virtual machine using the following steps:

-1. Click on the green plus sign, as shown in the screen shot.
+1. Click on the green plus sign, as shown in the screenshot.
 This opens a dialogue with options for your virtual machine.
 ![startVM](https://doc.hpccloud.surfsara.nl/oortdoc/docs/raw/master/images/startVM.png)

-2. The first step in the dialogue is to give your virtual machine a name.
-This name is also used in the host name of your machine later, ideally, give your machine a name consisting *only* of lowercase letters, hyphens ('-'), or digits, but *no other characters or spaces*.
-Note that the virtual machine name can be the same as the name of the template.
+2. The first box in the dialogue is to give your virtual machine a name.
+This name is also used as the host name of your machine.
+Ideally, give your VM a name consisting *only* of lowercase letters, hyphens ('-') and digits, but *no other characters or spaces*.

+>**Note:**
+>
+>The name for the VM can be the same as that of the `template`.

 3. The number of instances is 1, which is fine for now.

-4. The second step in the dialogue is to select a template.
-Since this is your first template, there is only one template in the list.
+4. The second step in the dialogue is to select a `template`.
+Since this is your first `template`, there is only one item in the list.
+Select this `template`.
-   Select this template.

-5. Click on the "Create" button at the bottom of the screen.
+5. Click on the _Create_ button at the bottom of the screen.

-Your machine will appear in the list of virtual machines.
-At first, it will have the state _PENDING_.
-Pending means that the cloud system is looking for a place where your virtual machine can actually run.
+Your VM will appear in the list of virtual machines.
+At first, it will have the state PENDING.
+That state means that the cloud system is looking for a place where your virtual machine can actually run.

-When the required capacity becomes available your virtual machine will go through a few states, and eventually, it will appear as _RUNNING_.
+When the required capacity becomes available, your virtual machine will go through a few other states, and eventually, it will appear as RUNNING.
 ![testVM](https://doc.hpccloud.surfsara.nl/oortdoc/docs/raw/master/images/testVM.png)

 The operating system on the machine will go through the boot process.

 ## Logging in on your virtual machine

-After you have added your public key to your user profile, you should be able to log in on your virtual machine as _root_, allowing you to maintain your virtual machine.
+After you have added your public key to your user profile, you should be able to log in on your virtual machine as _root_, allowing you to perform maintenance tasks on your virtual machine.

-First, determine the ip-address of your virtual machine.
-The IP-address of your virtual machine is shown in the virtual machine overview, in the _Virtual Infrastructure_ tab of the user interface.
+You will need to find the IP address of your virtual machine, first.
+The IP address of your virtual machine is shown on in the _IPs_ column from the virtual machines list, under the _Virtual Infrastructure_ tab of the UI.
-The IP address is shown in the column titled _IPs_.

 If you use a Linux or a Mac OSX operating system, open a terminal window, and type
 ```sh